segfault24/esiclient/EsiClient/docs/AssetsApi.md

 Get character assets

-Return a list of the characters assets  ---  This route is cached for up to 3600 seconds  --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/characters/{character_id}/assets/)
+Return a list of the characters assets  ---  This route is cached for up to 3600 seconds

 ### Example
 ```java